zuyd-projects/synergy/NaturePathfinder/README.md

 ⚙️ Complexity and Big O Analysis

 	1. Graph Creation (BuildGraph in Program.cs):
-	•	Complexity: O(N²), where N is the number of areas.
+	•	Complexity: O(N^2), where N is the number of areas.
-	•	Explanation: Each area is paired with every other area to calculate distances, resulting in ￼ calculations.
+	•	Explanation: Each area is paired with every other area to calculate distances, resulting in O(n^2) calculations.
+Distance calculation is O(1).
+After distance calculation each area is processes again.
+Filtering here is O(n) and sorting by distance is at most O(n-1), resulting in O(n log(n)), but since we only take the first 5, this is practically O(n).
+The most significant is the nested loop with a complexity of O(n^2)^)

 	2. Distance Calculation (CalculateDistance in DistanceCalculator.cs):
 	•	Complexity: O(1) (constant time for each pair).